Creating and agreeing the REQUIREMENTS for a project are only part of the story (what the project is going to do – an important part!)

 - Deliverables (end-Products).
 Each should have a Product Description written.
 This contains descriptions of the purpose, composition, derivation, and the quality criteria for it to be acceptable to the customer.

 - Requirements.
-This is a specific skill, almost certainly done by specialist team, the customer, users, etc. But it is the responsibility of the project manager to make sure they are captured and agreed.
-Requirements quantify and prioritize the wants, needs and expectations.
-They may also describe some aspects of functionality of the project deliverables.
+This is a specific skill, almost certainly done by the specialist team, the customer, users, etc. But it is the responsibility of the project manager to make sure they are captured and agreed.
+Requirements quantify and prioritize the wants, needs, and expectations.
+They may also describe some aspects of the functionality of the project deliverables.

 - Project Boundaries.
 Care must be taken here.
 This should focus on what is to be excluded from the scope in terms of requirements, objectives, and deliverables.
 It’s a good idea to create a draft boundary document and circulate it for comments.
 Or perhaps generate the document from within a meeting with key stakeholders.